Pyrography From A - Z

 Transferring the pattern to the wood

 As I have mentioned in my book & in every class I teach, DO NOT use carbon paper.
-It contains paraffin wax, which can be toxic when burned & the lines cannot be removed so remaining black lines will look really "tacky" when they show through the brown burning.
+It contains paraffin wax making it imposible to remove the lines so the remaining black lines will look really "tacky" when they show through the brown burning.

 Other methods people have used: